mikkohei13/Lastuja/gps-havistin/readme.md

 ## Expectations

-- How many attachments allowed per email?
+- How many file attachments allowed per email?
+- Only one track per file
 - Attachment filename + pluscode uniquely identifies the file, i.e. if file with the same filename and pluscode is sent again, it should not be processed.
+- If there is a problem creating a valid laji-document, user has to send the file again.
+Reprocessing is not tried automatically.

 ## Todo